-This document provides a summary of responses to questions asked during the last public consultation on the proposed amendments to Marine order 505, which took place from 5 August – 29 September 2019.
+The first public consultation on the proposed amendments to Marine order 505 took place from 5 August – 29 September 2019.

 Of the consultation questions, six were closed-ended questions, asking respondents to provide ‘yes/no’ answers.
 Another open-ended question allowed industry to provide feedback about any aspect of the proposed changes to Marine order 505.

 AMSA received over 500 submissions, along with additional feedback and input from the 387 attendees at the information sessions facilitated at 14 locations across the country.